 The chaos that comes with everyday life, such as work, family, and school, can be overwhelming enough as it is.
 Add a horse to that mix, and quality time with your equine partner can be hard to come by.
 Particularly if you keep horses at home and are responsible for all their care and farm maintenance, you’ll be eager to save time anywhere you can.
-But even if you board your horse, there are still some tricks and tips busy horse owners have learned that may help you out, too.
+But even if you board your horse, there are still some tips and hacks busy horse owners have learned that may help you save time on your horse care and barn chores so you have more time to ride.

 Jamie Samples, 41, of Michigan, is a lifelong horse owner, married, and the mother of a toddler.
 She is the sole employee of her own company, Yellow Barn Media, a home-based public relations and marketing business primarily servicing the horse industry.